aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 communicate through proprietary USB HID protocols.

 The Aquaero devices expose eight temperature sensors and four PWM controllable fans, along with their speed (in RPM), power, voltage and current.
+The PWM fans can be controlled directly and can be configured as DC or PWM using pwm[1-4]_mode.

 For the D5 Next pump, available sensors are pump and fan speed, power, voltage and current, as well as coolant temperature.
 Also available through debugfs are